LastyAngeles/help_desc/README.md

 * .net 7 SDK

 docker:
-1. Navigate to help_desc\scripts folder and execute `docker-build.cmd`
+1. Navigate to help_desk\scripts folder and execute `docker-build.cmd`
 2. Execute `docker compose up`
 3. Navigate to localhost:8765/swagger for host main API

 _in order to be able to debug with docker setup_
 1. attach to process with connection type `docker`
-2. choose connection target `scripts-help-desc-core-1` or `scripts-help-desc-host-1`
+2. choose connection target `scripts-help-desk-core-1` or `scripts-help-desk-host-1`

 tye:
 1. Execute `dotnet tool restore`
-2. Navigate to help_desc\scripts folder and execute `dotnet tye run`
+2. Navigate to help_desk\scripts folder and execute `dotnet tye run`
 3. Navigate to localhost:8765/swagger for host main API

 _in order to be able to debug with tye setup_